Reframing Aging and Beyond

-Changing the Narrative in Colorado builds on five years of national work initiated by eight leading aging organizations that recognized a shared challenge: that what they were seeking to communicate about aging and ageism, and the social challenges and opportunities posed by demographic change, was not getting through in the way intended to the general public.
+Changing the Narrative began by building on national work initiated by eight leading aging organizations that recognized a shared challenge: that what they were seeking to communicate about aging and ageism, and the social challenges and opportunities posed by demographic change, was not getting through in the way intended to the general public.
 They engaged FrameWorks Institute to research how the public thinks about aging and ageism, and to test messages that could shift thinking in a positive direction.
 This resulted in a toolkit and training trainers who could teach others effective ways of communication about aging and ageism.
-Read more about the organizations and funders involved in the national effort here.

 In April 2023, Changing the Narrative became a campaign of NextFifty Initiative, allowing both organizations to collaborate seamlessly on the critical work of addressing ageism, which is at the root of many of the challenges we experience as we get older.